Last data update: 12 August 2022 09:30 CEST

 - The depositor will be informed of the customer's identity and of the enduser's research described in the VIB/BCCM MTA upon release of a sample outside the depositor's department.

-- When appropriate in accordance with academic customs, RECIPIENT agrees to include the depositor(s) as co-author(s) in the initial publication describing the MATERIAL.
+- When appropriate in accordance with academic customs, RECIPIENT agrees to include the depositor(s) as co-author(s) in the first publication making use of the MATERIAL.

 |Distributed as:||plasmid DNA|